Coverage for dependents

 Make sure your child requests an itemized bill and receipt (i.e., credit card receipt, canceled check, bank statement, digital receipt) for these services.
 Itemized bills must include:

 - Date of service

-- Details of services given, such as procedure codes
+- Details of services given, including procedure codes

 - Diagnosis code

 - Dollar amount charged

-- Provider’s name, address and tax ID number
+- Provider’s name, address, tax ID number, NPI number and phone number

 Please download a Direct Member and Enrollee Reimbursement Form and fill it out.
 Then, send us the itemized bill and receipt (i.e., credit care receipt, canceled check, bank statement, digital receipt), along with your child’s name, address and HAP ID number.
-We’ll reimburse you for the full covered amount, minus any copays you or your child is responsible for.
+We’ll reimburse you for the full covered amount, minus any copays you or your child are responsible for.

 Send your claims to:HAP Claims